-You have one vote per position up for election; click here to see which positions are open for election.
+You have one vote per position up for election.
 However, the union uses the Alternative Vote (AV) system.
-Unlike “traditional” voting, AV offers wider choice and means you can
+Unlike “traditional” voting, AV offers wider choice and means you can maximise the outcome of your vote.

 To give an example of how AV works, imagine your mate is nipping to Greggs for lunch, and offers to bring you back something.
 You reply that a steak bake would be ideal, but if they’re sold out, a sausage roll.
 If those are sold out